flimflam-austin/hugo-cms-test/site/content/quick_reads/20180509-18-05-09-quotes/index.md

       [CLICK FOR
       Refresher](https://smarthernews.com/18-05-01-gina-haspel-personal-life/)
-    citation: CLICK FOR Refresher
     _key: card-2-770ae19d-90f2-4210-8067-40edf93380ad
   - order: 2
+    body: >-
-    body: "> **‘Hey Old Friend a\x14 I’ve been doing some reflecting on past miscommunications and hurt feelings between us…”**  \n  \n  \n  \nDeeply sorry Katy Perry sent a literal olive branch to Taylor Swift which Swift share on Instagram.
+      > **‘Hey Old Friend, I’ve been doing some reflecting on past miscommunications and hurt feelings between us…”**

+      Deeply sorry Katy Perry sent a literal olive branch to Taylor Swift which Swift share on Instagram.
 The years-long feud reportedly started over backup dancers, and may have sparked Swift's 2004 song Bad Blood.
-Swift's Reputation tour kicked off Tuesday in Phoenix."
+Swift's Reputation tour kicked off Tuesday in Phoenix.
     _key: card-3-e89ce6a4-3436-4b3f-9ee0-668dc85a4ae3
   - order: 3
     body: >-
-      > **“Driven by increases in cocaine, methamphetamine and marijuana, drug use by the American workforce remains at its highest rate in more than a decade.”**
+      **“Driven by increases in cocaine, methamphetamine and marijuana, drug use by the American workforce remains at its highest rate in more than a decade.”**

       Quest Diagnostics analysis of 10M workforce drug test results.
 Cocaine & amphetamines positivity surging in some areas of the country and marijuana